-Overview: The PSGC provides funding for affiliates and other commonwealth institutions of higher education to continue, expand, or develop new programming.
+Overview: The PSGC provides funding for affiliate members and other Commonwealth institutions of higher education in support of qualifying proposals to continue, expand, or develop new programming.
 Please reference the Mini-Grant Proposal Guidelines, Cover Sheet, and the Budget Template for more information.

-At this time we are considering proposals for awards in three program areas:
+At this time the PSGC will consider qualified proposals for awards in two of our three program areas:

-- Higher education: projects that benefit the student directly.
-Funding for these projects may include: student support, fellowships and scholarships, materials and supplies for a student project, and student travel.
+- Higher education: projects that directly benefit students.
+Funding for these projects may include: student support (limited stipends or wages), materials and supplies for a student project, and student travel.

 - Pre-college: K-12 programs and activities that enhance and broaden the knowledge of both the students and teachers.
-Funding may include support for teacher preparation and enhancement, curriculum development, and student opportunities.
+Award may include support for teacher preparation and enhancement, curriculum development, and student opportunities.

-Mini-grants will be awarded based upon merit and funding availability as the current prime award period of performance ends in spring 2020.
-Mini-grant budgets must include detailed justification and cannot exceed $10,000.
+Mini-grants will be awarded based upon merit and funding availability.
+Mini-grant budgets must include detailed justification.
 Proposals must be in alignment with NASA SMART Goals and NASA Education Outcomes.
 Ideally, efforts also will align with one or more priorities of NASA’s Mission Directorates: Aeronautics Research, Human Exploration and Operations, Science, and Space Technology.